-A former Cambridge Footlighter, Mark Watson is a comedian, author, sports pundit and husband.
+A former Cambridge Footlighter, Mark Watson is a comedian, author and sports pundit.
 He was born in 1980 and according to life expectancy for his socio-economic group and Body Mass Index, will die in 2056.

 He performed his first gig in 2002 and the same year won the Daily Telegraph Open Mic Competition.
 It was then discontinued, securing Mark as the all-time champion of humour.
 Also that year he was runner-up in the aggressively titled So You Think You're Funny?
 After that he stopped doing formal competitions and concentrated on being competitive in general.

 In 2004, he published his first novel, Bullet Points.
 It was Commended in the Commonwealth Writers' Prizes.
 He has appeared regularly at the Edinburgh Festival Fringe, winning the first ever Panel Prize at the if.comeddies in 2006 and being nominated for Best Newcomer at the 2005 Perrier Comedy Awards.
 A year later he won the first ever if.comeddies Panel Prize in recognition of being stupid enough to do a 36-hour show and a show about writing a novel, in addition to main show I'm Worried I'm Starting To Hate Almost Everyone In The World.